 - Stuff required for the fire (Matches or lighter, fire starter, kindling paper)

 - Dishcloth and rag

-In winter, the parking lot is located at the entrance of loop F, where sleds are available for the transportation of your personal items.
+Vehicles are prohibited inside the loop.
+The parking lot is located at the entrance of the oTENTik loop (loop F) where sleds are available to transport your personal belongings.

 A few minutes away from your campsite:

-In addition to the national park’s general rules, Parks Canada oTENTik users must follow a few additional rules:
+In addition to the national park’s general regulations, Parks Canada oTENTik users must follow a few additional rules:

 - The following schedule must be complied with: